iamacarpet/infitialis.com/_posts/2020-07-06-domain-wide-delegation-tokens-from-php.markdown

 * AdWords requires an authentication class that implements&nbsp;[FetchAuthTokenInterface](https://github.com/googleapis/google-auth-library-php/blob/master/src/FetchAuthTokenInterface.php#L23){: target="_blank"}
 * OAuth2TokenBuilder handles this by creating an instance of either&nbsp;[ServiceAccountCredentials](https://github.com/googleads/googleads-php-lib/blob/693a85c71ae54117db9858b0bb80cbc305db25c5/src/Google/AdsApi/Common/OAuth2TokenBuilder.php#L176){: target="_blank"} or&nbsp;[UserRefreshCredentials](https://github.com/googleads/googleads-php-lib/blob/693a85c71ae54117db9858b0bb80cbc305db25c5/src/Google/AdsApi/Common/OAuth2TokenBuilder.php#L182){: target="_blank"}
-* [ServiceAccountCredentials](https://github.com/googleapis/google-auth-library-php/blob/master/src/Credentials/ServiceAccountCredentials.php){: target="_blank"} and&nbsp;[UserRefreshCredentials](https://github.com/googleapis/google-auth-library-php/blob/master/src/Credentials/UserRefreshCredentials.php){: target="_blank"}&nbsp;are internally implemented by creating an instance of the [OAuth2](https://github.com/googleapis/google-auth-library-php/blob/master/src/OAuth2.php){: target="_blank"} class with handles a lot of the heavy lifting.
+* [ServiceAccountCredentials](https://github.com/googleapis/google-auth-library-php/blob/master/src/Credentials/ServiceAccountCredentials.php){: target="_blank"} and&nbsp;[UserRefreshCredentials](https://github.com/googleapis/google-auth-library-php/blob/master/src/Credentials/UserRefreshCredentials.php){: target="_blank"}&nbsp;are internally implemented by creating an instance of the [OAuth2](https://github.com/googleapis/google-auth-library-php/blob/master/src/OAuth2.php){: target="_blank"} class which handles a lot of the heavy lifting.

 As far as I can tell, the OAuth2 class doesn't expose the right options to be able to use it natively (it only support a sign key option, where what we really need is a signer interface, or callback function), but we can extend it fairly easily.